 Need help picking the right alfalfa?
 Check out our Alfalfa Decision Tree.

 HarvXtra®: Reinventing Alfalfa that Gives Growers Options – Not Limits

 Yield or Quality?
 Have both with HarvXtra®.
 Benefits include lower lignin, greater flexibility and the same or better yield with less cost.
-See Resources for much more on these benefits.
+See Resources for much more on these and other benefits.

 Roundup Ready®: When nothing’s in between, there’s room for more.

 Roundup Ready® alfalfa is resistant to glyphosate herbicide; used for weed control.
 Controlling weed pressure during establishment provides potential for more yield, quality, persistence and savings.